Vyral/base-template/_posts/2020-07-20-why-is-my-credit-different-when-my-lender-pulls-it.md

 <p style="text-align: center;"><em>Here’s why a lender’s credit pull may be different than when you check it.</em></p>

-I hear this question often: Why is my credit score different when my lender pulls it than when I go to a website and check it myself?&nbsp;
+I hear this question often: Why is there a difference in my credit score when my lender pulls and when I check it online myself?&nbsp;

 The main reason is that **credit bureaus have different scoring models.** Different models may be used for a car loan versus a mortgage loan, for example.
 A lender will have a more detailed credit pull than what you can find online.&nbsp;